Symptoms of varicose veins – should not be overlooked!

 FV Hospital’s Vascular Surgery Department is able to provide surgical and interventional treatment for varicose veins with the most advanced treatment regimen thanks to the support of the department’s modern equipment.
 In addition, FV uses a modern German Laser Biolitec system and a local anaesthetic injection system to help relieve pain, not cause complications and help patients to recover quicker.

 Assoc.
-Dr Tran Minh Hoang graduated from the Vascular Surgery and Interventions Institute in France and has many years of experience in this field through treating and teaching at major hospitals and universities in Vietnam.
+Prof. Tran Minh Hoang graduated from the Vascular Surgery and Interventions Institute in France and has many years of experience in this field through treating and teaching at major hospitals and universities in Vietnam.

 With nearly 20 years of domestic and international experience, and deep expertise in the treatment of varicose veins, Dr Tran Minh Hoang became the first Laser Vein Pathologist to work in Vietnam and has been working at FV Hospital since 2011.